CIT2202/using-includes/README.md

 3. Have a go at separating logic from presentation in one of your PHP examples that uses a database e.g. your Assignment 1 piece.
 Look on the lecture slides for a simple example.
 It does taking some thinking about.
 Here are some basic guidelines:
      * Don't use any *echo* statements in your logic code.
 Instead assign values to variables and arrays.
      * Include a 'view' file that will output data for you e.g. a list of search results.
-The view shouldn't simple output values of variables.
-You may need a loop if working with arrays or if statement to check if a value has been set.
+The view should simple output values of variables (no database related code).
+You may need a loop if working with arrays or if statements to check if a value has been set.